hoppscotch/hoppscotch/README.md

 📦 **Add-ons:** Official add-ons for hoppscotch.

 - **[Hoppscotch CLI](https://github.com/hoppscotch/hopp-cli)** - Command-line interface for Hoppscotch.

+  > This project is now archived.
+If you want to use Hoppscotch as a CLI client for CI/CD purposes, please use the new Hoppscotch CLI.

+- [Hoppscotch CLI Docs](https://docs.hoppscotch.io/documentation/clients/cli) - Command-line interface documentation for Hoppscotch.
 - **[Proxy](https://github.com/hoppscotch/proxyscotch)** - A simple proxy server created for Hoppscotch.
 - **[Browser Extensions](https://github.com/hoppscotch/hoppscotch-extension)** - Browser extensions that enhance your Hoppscotch experience.